danmayer/danmayer.github.com/_drafts/continuous_deployment_revisited.md

 * When QA is working on testing one feature they are often running into bugs for another feature complicating testing and debugging.
 * Training?
 We have a lot of internal tools that can't be released until users are informed and trained on the new system.
 The feedback loop on training, can block features for weeks.

 At this point sometimes folks setup multiple staging servers or use tools like [xip.io/](http://xip.io/) to share developers boxes.
 These solutions are bandaids for and only solve small pieces of the problem.
 In the end, you want to be able to take any branch and dynamically create a deployed environment and keep it around as needed.
+This gets beyond the simple continuous deployment of `dev` branch to the staging server and `master` to production.
+How do you scale continuous deployment?

 # Feature Branch Staging